Singh-Sg/testjob-MyMoney/Readme.md

 [2] For Frontend:-

-    1)install nodejs in ayour machine
+    1)install nodejs in your machine

     2)open terminal and go to project directory and then go to frontend